-This paper presented an overview of different modular structures that can be identified within the logistics industry.
-In particular, we studied the alternative integration options regarding the propulsion cross-cutting concern for transportation vehicles (with their associated benefits and drawbacks), using NST as the theoretical basis.
-We applied a similar reasoning at the level of logistic architectures.
-Here, we analyzed the integration architecture configurations regarding the remuneration cross-cutting concern within a logistics network.
-Regarding both the propulsion and the remuneration concern, we observed that the logistics industry already applies a rather mature implementation.
-However, some suggestions for future research and development could be made based on our theory and it was shown that some recent developments and trends such as the Internet of Things or the use drones seem to facilitate some of these avenues.
+This paper presented an overview of different modular structures which could be identified within transportation vehicles, as well as the different integration patterns in this respect (with their associated benefits and drawbacks), using NST as the theoretical basis.
 It is important to stress that none of the authors claim to be transportation or logistics experts.
 Instead, generally available knowledge within the domain was used as the primary source for the analysis.
 The main contribution is situated in the fact that we show the applicability and relevance of NST in a context (i.e., transportation and logistics) outside the original application domain of the theory (i.e., software systems).
-Given our non-expert status in the transportation and logistics domain, we encourage actual experts to scrutinize and validate or refine our initial analyses provided.
-Additionally, future research could be directed towards the application of a similar analysis regarding the integration of cross-cutting concerns into (physical) artifacts within a particular domain outside the logistics industry.
+To this end, we identified modular structures at different granularity levels and discussed the benefits and drawbacks of the different modular integration patterns proposed by NST.
+Next, we also interpreted upcoming trends and initiatives in the field, such as the Physical Internet, with respect of their modularity characteristics.
+Given our nonexpert status in the transportation and logistics domain, we encourage actual experts to scrutinize and validate or refine our initial analyses provided.
+Additionally, future research could be directed towards the application of a similar analysis regarding the integration of cross-cutting concerns into (physical) artifacts within a particular domain outside the transportation industry.